HackYourFuture-CPH/program/courses/frontend/advanced-javascript/week2/session-plan.md

 - Function as a variable - function can be called inside another function, like we saw with the homemade `forEach`
   - [Code inspiration](#calling-a-function-within-a-function)
-- Callback function and asyncronicity - shows a practical example of function that gets called by another function (e.g. `setTimeout` or `addEventListener`)
+- Callback function and asynchronicity - shows a practical example of function that gets called by another function (e.g. `setTimeout` or `addEventListener`)
   - [Code inspiration](#callback-functions)
 - [Exercise 1](#1-click-counter), [exercises 2](#2-delay-clicker), [exercise 3](#3-page-onload), [exercises 4](#4-mouse-position)